Saturnino Cedillo

-Saturnino Cedillo Martínez (November 29, 1890 in Ciudad del Maíz, San Luis Potosí - January 11, 1939 in Sierra Ventana, San Luis Potosí) was a Mexican politician who participated in the Mexican Revolution and the Cristero War.
+Saturnino Cedillo Martínez (November 29, 1890 – January 11, 1939) was a Mexican soldier who participated in the Mexican Revolution and the Cristero War.
 He was governor of San Luis Potosí from 1927 to 1931 through the Partido Nacional Revolucionario (PNR) and served as Secretary of Agriculture on two occasions, one under President Pascual Ortiz Rubio and again under President Lázaro Cárdenas.
 He maintained de facto control of his home state until shortly before his death.
 He "was the last of the great military caciques of the Mexican Revolution who maintained his own quasi-private personal army," building a fiefdom in the state of San Luis Potosí.

-He rose in rebellion against Cárdenas and was killed.
+Cedillo rose in rebellion against Cárdenas in 1938 and was killed.

 Early life

 Saturnino Cedillo was the son of Amado Cedillo and Pantaleona Martínez.
 He was born in 1890 in Palomas, a ranch belonging to the municipality of Ciudad del Maíz.
 He was one of seven siblings: Elena, Homobono, Magdaleno, Cleofas, Engracia and Higinia.
 It would be thanks to his brothers Cleofas and Magdaleno that Saturnino went into the revolution.

-The first actions of dissent by the Cedillo family were not against the government but rather the wealthy landowners who preyed on their small neighbor's lands and often served as government representatives.
-A type of practice that was widespread throughout the Porfiriato.
+The first actions of dissent by the Cedillo family were not against the government but rather the wealthy landowners who preyed on their small neighbor's lands and often served as government representatives, a type of practice that was widespread throughout the Porfiriato.

 At first, the Cedillos showed little interest in political issues, much less the anti-reelectionist movement of Francisco I. Madero that gained strength after the economic crisis of 1907.
 Through a school teacher from the nearby Tula, Tamaulipas called Alberto Carrera Torres, a friend of Magdaleno Cedillo the brothers began their involvement in politics.
 However, even after being introduced to politics, Cedillo didn't show much interest in the Maderista movement, in part due to its lack of positioning regarding the "agrarian question".